jorge-cardoso/jorge-cardoso.github.io/index.md

 Events
 ---------------

-+ On 23rd of March 2015 we organised an SAP CodeJam event around SAP HANA Cloud Platform to demonstrate how Cloud Computing is being explored by companies.
++ On 23rd of March 2015 we organised an [SAP](http://www.sap.com) CodeJam event around SAP HANA Cloud Platform to demonstrate how Cloud Computing is being explored by companies.
 This event was part of the Service Engineering course of the Master in Computer Science.
-Take a look at some of the pictures and a more detailed description of the [CodeJam](http://scn.sap.com/community/events/codejam/blog/2015/03/25/sap-codejam-event-in-coimbra-sap-hana-cloud)
+Take a look at some of the pictures and a more detailed description of the [CodeJam](http://scn.sap.com/community/events/codejam/blog/2015/03/25/sap-codejam-event-in-coimbra-sap-hana-cloud).

-+ On February 2015, five students from the course Information Systems Management received the ITIL Foundation certification.
++ On February 2015, five students from the course Information Systems Management received the [ITIL](https://www.axelos.com/best-practice-solutions/itil/what-is-itil) Foundation certification.
 The certification was given in partnership with the consulting company [Deloitte](http://www2.deloitte.com/us/en.html?icid=global_site_selector_us).
 Congratulations to all.